MicrosoftDocs/msteams-docs/msteams-platform/samples/virtual-tables-for-tasks.md

 * Additional filtering options can't be combined with this `$filter` query and if they're they'll be ignored.
 * Additional filtering must be performed directly on the response from the request.

-### Querying for Virtual Records with Required Key Attributes
+### Querying for Virtual records with required key attributes

 When the Dataverse Web API is called to retrieve multiple records from the following virtual tables a mandatory key attribute is required.
 Graph Booking Appointments requires a valid `m365_bookingbusinessid` is included in the query.
 If the key attribute isn't provided, then the request will fail as follows: